-5 Important Diagnostic Tests for Women Above 30
+5 Important Diagnostic Tests For Women Above 30

-As women, the anatomical setup of our body can leave us susceptible to certain health conditions.
+As women, the anatomical setup of our bodies can leave us susceptible to certain health conditions.
 Further, as we age, hormonal developments and sociological elements can add to these conditions and put us at risk of developing a host of diseases.

 To keep such ailments at bay, regular health checkups are essential as they can help identify early warning signs, avoiding both painful symptoms and heavy costs associated with treatment in the long term.

 Important Health Checks for Women Over 30

 As you move past or into your thirties, here are five tests you should consider getting regularly to maintain optimum health.
 Keep in mind that these tests may need to be started earlier if you display certain symptoms or carry certain risk factors such as a family history of a certain disease.

 PAP Smear and Pelvic Examination